404 – An error message when a page cannot be found on a website.

 Scrape – A piece of software or a bot that spiders the web to collect/scrape data.

 Search Engine Marketing (SEM) – Using search engines to market to your target audience either through SEO or paid methods such as PPC.

 Search Engine Optimisation (SEO) – Optimising your website and strategy to gain higher rankings in the organic search engine results.

 Search Engine Results Page (SERP) – The page of results you see after conducting a search in a search engine like Google.

 Shared Hosting – Website hosting that is shared with other websites.
-The server’s resources are shared equally between the users which is fine for smaller sites.
+The server’s resources are shared equally among the users which are fine for smaller sites.

 Site Audit – Conducting a full review or analysis of a site to meet a variety of goals.
 Such as ensuring a smooth user experience by checking for broken links or an in-depth SEO audit to identify onsite SEO problems.